-Crypto mixers are often claimed to be involved in crypto-related criminality, but according to Chainalysis they are much more widely used for legal activities.
+Crypto mixers are often claimed to be involved in crypto-related criminality.
+However, according to Chainalysis they are much more widely used for legal activities.
 Approximately 40% of transfers to mixers are sent by legal exchanges tending to the safety of their customers, while 26,8% are sent from other mixer services.
 According to Chainalysis this indicates mixers are using each other to give mixing additional security.

 While mixers are used notably more for legal than illegal activities, they still seem to be a popular target for hacked or extorted crypto.